Angush/clord/README.md

 ## Environment Variables
 - *DISCORD_TOKEN*: This is the token we use to connect to the discord app.
 [Go to docs](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+- *BOT_CLIENT_ID*: Required so clord ignores messages that it sends when checking the message content.

 ## Commands
 ### Install